BA in Mathematics & Computer Science

 Students completing the BA in Mathematics & Computer Science will have:

 - In-depth knowledge in the mathematical foundations.

 - Programming and software engineering skills.

 - Combined theoretical and technical skills to use on real-world applications.

-All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
 Students majoring in Mathematics & Computer Science will ordinarily, through coursework in the major, satisfy BU Hub requirements in Quantitative Reasoning and some elements of the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Unless otherwise noted, all required courses are 4 credit hours.

 - CAS CS 111 and CS 112 Introduction to Computer Science I & II, or equivalent

 - CAS CS 210 Computer Systems

 - CAS MA 123 and MA 124 Calculus I & II or one of the following: